mat-0/cheltenham-open-data/_pages/flood-warnings.md

 Be careful along beaches, promenades, coastal footpaths and roads.
 The detailed tidal forecast for those who use it is for a peak level at Avonmouth.
 The first forecast high water is at 7:15 AM on 29/03/2025 with a level of 7.45 mAODN with westerly force 3 winds.
 This Flood Alert is likely to be in force until Tuesday 1st April.
 This message will be updated in the afternoon of 29/03/2025, or as the situation changes.
+- Flood alert: Severn estuary from Gloucester to Sharpness
+-  A flood alert has been issued as a series of high spring tides are expected over the next 3 days.
+Commencing with the high tide on Sunday morning 30/03/2025, flooding may affect low lying land and roads adjacent the Severn Estuary from Sandhurst to Chepstow and Sharpness.
+Locations that may be affected include areas river side of defences where defences are present including Lydney Harbour.
+Low lying land at Purton on the east bank may also be impacted.
+High tides may also affect watercourses draining into the Severn Estuary.
+Predicted peaks.
+Sharpness 9.7m to 10.1m at 20:00 on 29/03/2025 and 10.0m to 10.2m at 09:15 on 30/03/2025.
+Flooding is not forecast at other gauge sites.
+ We are closely monitoring the situation.
+Please avoid contact with flood water.
+This message will be updated by 17:00 on 30/03/2025, or as the situation changes.

 - Flood alert: Wye Estuary in Gloucestershire
 -  A flood alert has been issued as a series of high spring tides are expected over the next 3 days.
 Commencing with the high tide on Saturday morning, flooding may affect low lying land and roads adjacent the Wye Estuary from Redbrook to Chepstow.